-Every gardener should find space for a compost pile or bin, as it turns garden and kitchen waste into a valuable source of organic matter to dig into soil or use as a mulch.
+Every gardener should find space for a compost pile or bin.
+Compost turns garden and kitchen waste into a valuable source of organic matter to dig into soil or use as a mulch.

 Compost should be dark brown with a crumbly texture and pleasant, soil-like smell.
 The decomposition of bulky organic materials requires oxygen, moisture and the right balance of carbon- and nitrogen-rich waste, which means that careful management is necessary.
 However, a successful compost pile is easy to achieve.